 We launched our Round Table of Companies concept with an open breakout discussion session and welcomed 20 patient group and business exhibition stands to the networking space for the first time.
 For the full speaker list and programme see the CRDN_Summit Delegate Booklet 2016

 Theme: “Re-imagining the Patient Journey”

-We will provide a morning of exploration of inspirational Rare Disease patient journeys where patients and patient carers have been partners in healthcare and treatment development.
-Take a walk with us through case-studies from early symptoms, dead-ends and steps forward to diagnosis, patient group formation, campaigning and research to pharma collaboration and drug development.
+Our summit 2017 provided a morning of exploration of inspirational Rare Disease patient journeys where patients and patient carers have been partners in healthcare and treatment development.
+Attendees took a walk with us through case-studies from early symptoms, dead-ends and steps forward to diagnosis, patient group formation, campaigning and research to pharma collaboration and drug development.

-We will also be launching our Patient Journey Gallery, a poster exhibition with a difference where patients and patient groups will have the opportunity to exhibit the journey with particular focus on symptoms which require treatment – this will be circulated to pharma, trusts and clinicians as a booklet prior to the summit, posters will be exhibited at the summit, the posters will be included in the delegate handbook and a selection of patient groups will be selected to present a 5 minute pitch to the audience on the day.
-We hope to generate collaborations, raise awareness and support the process of treatment development for more rare, genetic and undiagnosed diseases.
+We launched our Patient Journey Gallery, a poster exhibition with a difference where patients and patient groups will had the opportunity to exhibit the journey with particular focus on symptoms which require treatment – these were circulated as a 52 page booklet at the summit, posters were exhibited at the summit, and 5 patient groups were selected to present a 5 minute pitch to the audience on the day.
+Our aim was to generate collaborations, raise awareness and support the process of treatment development for more rare, genetic and undiagnosed diseases.

-All delegates will enjoy wide networking opportunities with exhibition stand holders from industry and patient organisations and a canape and drinks reception following.
-We will be utilising Glisser Technology to aid delegate interaction during lectures and panels in the summit this year.
+All delegates enjoyed wide networking opportunities with exhibition stand holders from industry and patient organisations and a canape and drinks reception following.
+We used Glisser Technology to aid delegate interaction during lectures and panels in the summit this year.

 Feedback from the summit was extremely positive.
 A broad group of stakeholders attended and shared their 3 wishes for the future for those living with rare diseases.